AshRouth/SOC/_motions/Migration Policy Working Paper.md

 coproposers: 16
 ---
 ## Synopsis
 To delete from the Migration chapter in PSS everything from MG 100 to MG 454, and substitute the motion text below.

+To view the background paper for this motion, [click here.]({{ site.baseurl }}/files/migpolbp.pdf) {:.alert .alert-primary}

 ## Motion
 ***Principles***